yeungjoseph/Speedy-Asian/README.md

 *Features*

-For PC:
+For Mobile:
-- WASD or Arrow keys for movement
+- Tap screen to jump
+- Tilt left/right to move

 For all platforms:
 - High score saved across games